vnkl25/react-firebase-production/README.md

 # Firebase Security Rules Setup

 This project uses Firebase Firestore and Storage with secure production rules.
-If you deploy this project to your own Firebase account, you must manually update the rules in the Firebase console.
+The rules are managed locally and deployed to Firebase using the Firebase CLI.

 ## Firestore Rules

-1. Go to Firebase Console
-2. Select your project
-3. Navigate to Firestore -> Rules
+1. After running firebase init and selecting Firestore, the firestore.rules file is generated.
-4. Replace the existing rules with:
+2. Open firestore.rules and replace the default rules with:

 ```
 rules_version = '2';